 Process: After quenching, the flange bolts are heated to a specific temperature, which is lower than the quenching temperature.
 This controlled heating is followed by gradual cooling in still air.
 The tempering process allows for the relaxation of internal stresses, redistribution of carbon within the steel, and the formation of fine carbide precipitates.
 The result is improved mechanical properties.

 The combination of quenching and tempering allows manufacturers to achieve a balance between hardness and toughness in flange bolts.
-The specific temperature and time parameters for both processes can be adjusted to tailor the mechanical properties of the flange bolts to meet the requirements of the intended application.
-The goal is to produce flange bolts that are hard enough to resist wear and deformation but not so brittle that they would easily fracture under load.
+The specific temperature and time parameters for both processes can be adjusted to tailor the mechanical properties of the

 The choice of heat treatment processes, including quenching and tempering, depends on factors such as the type of steel used, the desired hardness level, the application's load and stress conditions, and the need for resistance to factors like corrosion and fatigue.
 Proper heat treatment ensures that flange bolts perform reliably and safely in their intended applications.